Search

 • Identify the illness: Consult a veterinarian or experienced fishkeeper to identify the specific illness affecting your betta fish.
 This will help you choose the most appropriate treatment.

-• Treat with medication: Depending on the specific illness, your betta fish may need medication to treat it.
+• Treat with medication: Depending on the specific illness, your fish may need medication to treat it.
 Follow the dosage instructions carefully and monitor your tropical fish closely for any signs of improvement or worsening.

 • Maintain good water quality: Keeping the tank clean and well-maintained can help prevent the spread of disease and promote healing in your betta fish.